-A discussion about the Repertory Theatre of St. Louis' season opening production of Richard Bean’s “One Man, Two Guvnors.”
+A discussion about Stages St. Louis’ 30th anniversary season opening production of “It Shoulda Been You.”

 Jazz Unlimited host Dennis Owsley wrote the book, City of Gabriels: The History of Jazz in St. Louis, 1845-1973.
 Hear him talk about the book in his appearance on St. Louis on the Air.

 Dennis Owsley hosts three hours of jazz each Sunday night from 9 to midnight.
 Get the playlist and listen to the show, and find out what's coming up next week on our Jazz Unlimited page.